Confidence intervals centered on bootstrap smoothed estimators

 \baselineskip=21pt

 \phantom{1} ABSTRACT

-Applied statisticians commonly carry out preliminary data-based model selection and then construct a confidence interval assuming that the selected model had been given a priori, as the true model.
-The resulting post-model-selection confidence interval has endpoints that are discontinuous functions of the data and typically has very poor coverage properties.
-As an improvement, Efron 2014 proposed a confidence interval centered on the bootstrap smoothed estimator, with width proportional to the estimated standard deviation.
+Bootstrap smoothed (bagged) parameter estimators have been proposed as an improvement on estimators found after preliminary data-based model selection.
+The key result of Efron (2014) is a very convenient and widely applicable formula for a delta method approximation to the standard deviation of the bootstrap smoothed estimator.
+This approximation provides an easily computed guide to the accuracy of this estimator.
+In addition, Efron (2014) proposed a confidence interval centered on the bootstrap smoothed estimator, with width proportional to the estimate of this approximation to the standard deviation.
 We evaluate this confidence interval in the scenario of two nested linear regression models, the full model and a simpler model, and a preliminary test of the null hypothesis that the simpler model is correct.
-We derive computationally convenient expressions for the ideal bootstrap smoothed estimator and its standard deviation and the coverage probability and expected length of this confidence interval.
+We derive computationally convenient expressions for the ideal bootstrap smoothed estimator and the coverage probability and expected length of this confidence interval.
 In terms of coverage probability, this confidence interval outperforms the post-model-selection confidence interval with the same nominal coverage and based on the same preliminary test.
-However, the confidence interval centered on the bootstrap smoothed estimator does not perform substantially better, in terms of expected length, than the usual confidence interval, with the same minimum coverage probablility, based on the full model.
-This suggests that finding a good data-based width for a confidence interval centered on the bootstrap smoothed estimator is still an open problem.
+We also compare the performance of confidence interval centered on the bootstrap smoothed estimator, in terms of expected length, to the usual confidence interval, with the same minimum coverage probablility, based on the full model.

 {\sl Keywords:} Bagging; Bootstrap smoothing; Coverage probability; Preliminary model selection.

 { * Corresponding author address: Department of Mathematics and Statistics, La Trobe University, Victoria 3086, Australia.
 Tel: +61-03-9479-2594; fax: +61-03-9479-2466.
 E-mail address: P.Kabaila@latrobe.edu.au}